3D Modeling (MODL) Courses

 Upon completion of this course, the student will be able to:

-- create 2D animations using traditional drawing tools.
+- create 2D animations using traditional and computer-based drawing tools.

 - demonstrate an understanding of the animation production process.